MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 2. Select the group you want to add the guest to, and choose **View all and manage members** on the **Members** tab.

-4. Click **Add members**, and select the name of the guest you want to add.
+4. Select **Add members**, and choose the name of the guest you want to add.

 5. Choose **Save**.